1j01/98/programs/jspaint/README.md

   If you want better collaboration support, follow the development of [Mopaint](https://github.com/1j01/mopaint).
 * Load many different palette formats with **Colors > Get Colors**.
   (I made a [library](https://github.com/1j01/palette.js/) for this.)
-* Mobile support (altho fairly lacking in some areas).
-Use two fingers to pan the view.
+* Touch support: use two fingers to pan the view.
 * Click/tap the selected colors area to swap the foreground and background colors

 ![JS Paint drawing of JS Paint on a phone](images/meta/mobipaint.png)